 Near Dalton in Whitfield County, Georgia — The American South (South Atlantic)

 Location.
-34° 48.082′ N, 85° 0.718′ W. Marker is near Dalton, Georgia, in Whitfield County.
-Marker is on Chattanooga Road (U.S. 41) 0.3 miles north of Willowdale Road, on the right when traveling south.
-Marker is located at the pavilion in front of the State Police Headquarters.
+34° 50.921′ N, 84° 59.875′ W. Marker is near Dalton, Georgia, in Whitfield County.
+Marker is on Crow Valley Road near Reed Pond Road, on the right when traveling north.
 Touch for map.
-Marker is in this post office area: Rocky Face GA 30740, United States of America.
+Marker is in this post office area: Dalton GA 30721, United States of America.
 Touch for directions.

 Categories. • War, US Civil •

 Credits.
-This page was last revised on May 16, 2018.
-This page originally submitted on November 3, 2008, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,322 times since then and 36 times this year.
-Photo 1. submitted on November 3, 2008, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.
+This page was last revised on June 16, 2016.
+This page originally submitted on August 27, 2008, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,465 times since then and 51 times this year.
+Photos: 1. submitted on August 27, 2008, by David Seibert of Sandy Springs, Georgia.
+2. submitted on July 21, 2015, by Brandon Fletcher of Chattanooga, Tennessee. • Craig Swain was the editor who published this page.